Barnsley take action after alleged Joey Barton assault

 Barton and Stendel reportedly had to be separated by stewards in the tunnel after Saturday's game, with Tykes striker Cauley Woodrow claiming his manager was left with "blood pouring from his face" in a tweet which he has since deleted.

-On Monday, South Yorkshire police released a statement to say they are still investigating the indecent but no arrests have been made.
+On Monday, South Yorkshire police released a statement to say they are still investigating the incident but no arrests have been made.

 Barnsley have since released the following statement: